Ibrahim Hamdhaan

 Ibrahim Hamdhaan (born 9 September 1990) is a Maldivian footballer who has played as a forward or attacking midfielder, most notably for Club Valencia in the Dhivehi Premier League and in AFC Cup Qualifiers.

 Club career

 Club Valencia (2016/2017)

 In the preliminary round of the 2017 AFC Cup qualifying playoffs, Ibrahim Hamdhaan played a key role for Club Valencia, scoring in their 3–0 aggregate win over Bhutan's Thimphu City.
 His pace and attacking threat alongside Ahmed Rilwan were specifically highlighted by ESPN, which noted that "strikers Hamdhaan Ibrahim and Ahmed Rilwan scored in the tie against Thimpu City and possess enough pace to trouble the best defences on their day".
 This performance helped set up the subsequent playoff tie against Mohun Bagan.

+Football Career Statistics

+Club

+As of Match Played 14 July 2026.